Theoriz/Unity-URP-Vioso-Lablab/README.md

 # Unity-URP-Vioso-Lablab
 Unity URP example project with Vioso integration for the Lablab studio.
+You can find the HDRP template [here](https://github.com/Theoriz/Unity-HDRP-Vioso-Lablab).

 ## Installation